joyceycodes/DealerDesk/README.md

 ### Sales microservice
 - Verify phone number inputs on frontend and backend.
 - Have sales prices display as currency in sales records list.
-- Success message upon submission of the forms.